hanabi/hanabi.github.io/docs/variant-specific/dark-omni-gray-pink.md

 ---
 id: dark-omni-gray-pink
-title: Specific Conventions for Dark Omni & Gray Pink
+title: Dark Omni & Gray Pink
 ---

 These conventions apply to any variant with a dark omni suit or a gray pink suit.